Search for gravitational-wave bursts in the third Advanced LIGO-Virgo run with coherent WaveBurst enhanced by Machine Learning: Introduction

+By using a few assumptions about GW signals, cWB identifies the excess power triggers in the data from multiple detectors.
+A reduction of the false-alarm rate is accomplished with a post-production veto procedure making use of summary statistics calculated for each trigger.
 This paper presents a generic burst search using cWB enhanced with machine learning (ML) to improve the separation of GW signals from the noise transients.
-Similar to the standard veto procedure, an efficient reduction of the cWB false-alarm rate can be also achieved with the supervised classification algorithms.
+Similar to the standard veto procedure, supervised classification algorithms can achieve an efficient reduction of the cWB false-alarm rate.
 In~\cite{Vinciguerra_2017} a neural network method analyzing the time-frequency patterns of reconstructed cWB triggers was suggested to improve the detection of BBH signals.
 In~\cite{Cavagli__2020} a machine-learning method was used to improve the identification of CCSNe.
 In both cases, a strong model dependence was introduced at the cWB post-production stage, limiting the pipeline detection to a specific source used for the ML training.
 A more practical weakly-modeled classification based on the XGBoost decision trees was introduced in~\cite{XGBcwb, O3XGB} to enhance the cWB detection of the BBH signals.
+Unlike template-based searches that find events based on a specific signal model, the XGBoost classification is designed to penalize events inconsistent with generic signal features.
 More recently, a different signal-noise classification based on the Gaussian Mixture Model (GMM) methodology was developed for generic burst searches with cWB~\cite{gmmcwb2022}.
-In this approach, the GMM likelihood model is trained on a subset of simulated events used in the analysis, sparsely sampling the ranges of burst frequency and duration.
+In this approach, the GMM likelihood model is tuned on a separated subset of the simulated events used to benchmark the performances, sparsely sampling the ranges of burst frequency and duration.
 Instead, in this paper, we use the XGBoost decision-tree algorithm, which is trained on a representative set of noise events and a set of simulated signals with stochastic waveforms that are not correlated with any known signal model.
 The training set is densely covering the frequency band and the range of burst duration selected for the analysis.
 We demonstrate the sensitivity improvement across a broad spectrum of simulated signals not used for the XGBoost training.
-With a more sensitive algorithm, we re-analyze the data from the third observing run (O3) of the LIGO and Virgo detectors, targeting bursts in the frequency band ranging from 30\ Hz to 1\ kHz.
+With this more sensitive algorithm, we re-analyze the data from the third observing run (O3) of the LIGO and Virgo detectors, targeting bursts in the frequency band up to 1\ kHz.